opennetworkinglab/aether-docs/operations/slice.rst

     * this will copy over values from that template, which may be edited individually at this create stage
     * they will not be editable afterwards.
 #.
-Accept the Default Behavior, SD and SST, and Uplink and Downlink values or change them.
+Accept the Default Behavior, SD and SST or change them.
+#.
+Accept the Maximum Bitrate (MBR) Uplink and Downlink values or change them.
 #.
 Choose a *UPF* from the drop down list.

     * UPFs will previously have been added to a pool - those remaining unused will appear for selection.